Atrial Fibrillation Features and Benefits

 - AF v3 Accreditation requires a site visit to your facility where you share with the ACC reviewer what your facility has done to improve the delivery of care to your AF patient population and where we share best practices and ideas from our experiences.

-- AF v3 Accreditation requires attendance at a mandatory workshop to get you headed on the right track and monthly Ask-the-Experts conference calls to help you along the way.
+- AF v3 Accreditation requires attendance at a mandatory workshop to get you headed on the right track and recommends participation in monthly Ask-the-Experts conference calls to help you along the way.

 - AF v3 Accreditation includes a designation for those hospitals that offer full electrophysiology services to their patients – AF v3 Accreditation with EPS.